Jeff Clark, Senior Precious Metals Analyst

 You turn on the TV and every program is talking about the latest calamity in the markets or economy.
 Gold and silver updates, the only bright spot, are interjected every 10 minutes, more often than the OJ trial at its height.
 Breaking news is schizophrenic; it jumps back and forth between crisis updates and soaring prices in the precious metals markets.
 Breathless reporters strain to be heard above the noise on the trading floor, yelling about computers that can’t keep up and traders getting margin-called or becoming overnight millionaires.
 You’re glued to the screen and continually try to calculate your gains on the day—you can't help it.

 People are obsessing about precious metals.
 A colleague at work knows you own gold and questions you every hour… what should I buy?
 Where did you buy?
 Where do you keep it?
 You worry he may talk.
 Your gut tells you he already has.

 Relatives that once smirked at you for owning gold now call you throughout the day, interrupting your work.
 You kick yourself for telling them you own precious metals, and worry about them spreading rumors about you, innocent or not.
 The attention makes you nervous, and you’re trying not to panic.
 Your hiding places at home don’t feel so secure now.
 You wonder for the tenth time if you should move some of it elsewhere.
 You wish you’d stored some in a safe vault, outside the banking system.
-You’d prefer not to have a gun in the house, but you check prices online.

 It was all so exciting at first.
 Then it became breathtaking.
 Now it's scary.
 The world is falling apart around you, but you're drowning in obscene profits.
 You ponder selling, but the next day your portfolio screams higher and you feel overwhelmed once again.